swsphn/github-tools/README.md

 ## Examples

-Generate a GitHub App Installation Token using a private key stored in Azure Key Vault.
+Generate a [GitHub App Installation Token][github-app-installation-token] using a private key stored in Azure Key Vault.

+Note: The following steps assume that you have previously [created a GitHub App][create-github-app] and that you have saved the GitHub App's private key to Azure Key Vault.
+Follow the instructions linked above, but with the following changes:

+1. When you create the GitHub App private key, add it to Azure Key Vault (as a _key_, **not** a _secret_!).
+2. **Skip** all the steps after the step _Install your GitHub App on the repositories it needs to act upon_ (step 6 at the time of writing).
+3. Use your GitHub App ID, the Azure Key Vault URL and the Key name to complete the steps below.

 ``` sh
 GITHUB_APP_ID=123456